JingyangZhao/BTTP/README.md

 # BTTP

-This code solves the bipartite traveling tournament problem (BTTP).
+This code solves the bipartite traveling tournament problem (BTTP) with $n = 16$ heuristically.

 Our source code is written by c++.
-When the number of teams in each league satisfies $n = 16$, it can genetate a good schedule for BTTP.

 ① The 3-cycle construction with the swapping heuristics can be found in BTTP_3_cycle.cpp, and the 3-path construction with the swapping heuristics can be found in BTTP_3_path.cpp.